Restoration-USU/Ecohydraulics/index.md

 # Course Overview

-Welcome to the Ecohydraulics Course Website!
-The primary audience for this site are the students enrolled in [WATS 6840 - Ecohydraulics](https://usu.instructure.com/courses/580268) at Utah State University.
-However, the resources found here may be of general interest to a broader ecosystem management and restoration community, including practitioners, managers, stakeholders and researchers.
+We extend a warm welcome to all students enrolled in [WATS/CEWA 6840 - Ecohydraulics](https://usu.instructure.com/courses/580268) at Utah State University.
+While this site primarily serves our registered students, we've curated resources that hold value for a more extensive ecosystem management and restoration community.
+This includes practitioners, managers, stakeholders, and researchers alike.

-In [past versions of this class](http://fluvial.joewheaton.org) it was taught as a fluvial hydraulics and ecohydraulic course, with a stronger emphasis on fluvial hydraulics.
-Since then, multiple textbooks on Ecohydraulics have been published (Pasternack 2011; Maddock et al. 2013) & , the [ Journal of Ecohydraulics](https://www.tandfonline.com/toc/tjoe20/current) was established (Kemp & Katopodis, [2016](https://doi.org/10.1080/24705357.2016.1259139)), and the [International Symposium of Ecohydraulics](https://symposium.inrae.fr/ise2020) has met for the 12th time!
+In earlier iterations of this course, the curriculum was structured as a blend of fluvial hydraulics and ecohydraulics, with a heavier focus on fluvial hydraulics.
+However, the field of Ecohydraulics has evolved significantly since then, marking a significant milestone in the realm of aquatic science and ecosystem management.
+The emergence of pivotal textbooks such as "Ecohydraulics" by Pasternack (2011) and "Ecohydraulics: An Integrated Approach" by Maddock et al. (2013), along with the establishment of the[ Journal of Ecohydraulics](https://www.tandfonline.com/toc/tjoe20/current) was established (Kemp & Katopodis, [2016](https://doi.org/10.1080/24705357.2016.1259139)), and the biennial convening of the [International Symposium of Ecohydraulics](https://symposium.inrae.fr/ise2020), now in its 12th iteration, bear testament to the vibrant and dynamic nature of this field.

 <div class="row small-up-2 medium-up-2 large-up-4" align="center">
   <div class="column column-block">